 California law makes an employer liable for an employee’s negligence, recklessness or intentional wrongful acts when the employer knew or should have known that the employee was a risk to others.
 This legal principle is referred to as negligent

 Unlike California’s respondeat superior law, which assigns employers vicarious liability for an employee’s wrongful acts, California’s negligent hiring, supervision or retention law makes an employer directly liable for its own failure to protect others.2

 This can be important because employees often lack the assets to pay for all of an injured person’s compensatory damages in California.
 Employers have deeper pockets generally and are more likely to have insurance to cover the actions of their employees in a personal injury claim.

 - A taxicab or ride-sharing company hires a driver with a criminal history of assault and the driver commits battery on a passenger;

 - A school district ignores parent complaints of a teacher’s inappropriate behavior toward children and the teacher sexually assaults a child;

-- A Los Angeles hospital fails to implement appropriate evacuation protocols and during an earthquake, and a patient is critically injured in a slip and fall accident, or
+- A Los Angeles nursing home fails to implement appropriate evacuation protocols and during an earthquake, and a patient is critically injured in a slip and fall accident, or

 - A restaurant that fails to mandate that its food handlers wash their hands after using the restrooms (giving rise to a lawsuit against the restaurant for food poisoning injuries).

 - 1. What are the elements of a negligent hiring, supervision, or retention claim?

 - 2. Who is considered an employee in California?